devon-smith/Ethereum-Mining-Rig/README.md

-**Goal:** Construct as many Ethereum mining rigs as possible while splitting the AMD and NVDIA GPUs.
+**Goal:** Construct as many Ethereum mining rigs as possible with the gpus I have while splitting the AMD and NVDIA.

 **Tools Needed:**
 - Allen wrenches